The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 Both the Elephant Care and Wildlife Rescue roles are based at the same sanctuary and you can choose to either specialise in one role or combine the two.

 The centre operates as a sanctuary to abused, neglected or injured animals.
-Volunteers work alongside local staff to care for nearly 20 Asian elephants.
+Volunteers work alongside local staff to care for over 20 Asian elephants.
 Each day will differ and Elephant Care volunteer tasks may include:

 In addition to the above tasks, volunteers may also be involved in the construction or maintenance of enclosures and cleaning or developing the centre grounds / farmland.